Neu! (album): History

-The band was christened by Dinger (Rother had been against the name, preferring a more "organic" title) and a pop-art style logo was created, featuring italic capitals.
+The band was christened by Dinger (Rother had been against the name, preferring a more "organic" title) and a pop art style logo was created, featuring italic capitals.
 Dinger recalled Neu!'s logo:

 Reception

-Neu! sold well for an underground album at the time, with approximately 35,000 copies sold.
+Neu! sold well for an underground album at the time, with approximately 35,000 copies sold in West Germany.

-In 2001, Q described the album's motorik beat as "krautrock's defining relentless rhythm" and an influence on ambient music and punk.
+In 2001, Q described the album's motorik beat as "krautrock's defining relentless rhythm" and an influence on subsequent ambient music and punk.
 In 2008, Ben Sisario of The New York Times described the album and its successors as "landmarks of German experimental rock."

 The track "Negativland" provided the name for a later group of American musical satirists.

+The track "Hallogallo" provided the name for Hallogallo, a Chicago magazine documenting the music scene of the same name.